To provide the student with a foundation for the systematic development of programs using object-oriented modelling and programming.

 The student should acquire an understanding of basic concepts and mechanisms in an object-oriented programming language such that the student is able to use the language and associated class library to implement small programs.

-Refer to the overview of instruction types listed in § 17.
+Refer to the overview of instruction types listed in the start of chapter 3.
 The types of instruction for this course are decided according to the current Joint Programme Regulations and directions are decided and given by The Study Board of Electronics and IT.

 |Name of exam||Object-oriented Programmng 1|